The Long Grey Line Farm

 AKC Rhodesian Ridgebacks of recently imported African lineage are usually for sale.
 Our former senior stud dog's dam was imported from Zimbabwe.
 We still mourn Wanu's death in September 2006, just short of his tenth birthday.
 His son, Justa Nutta Tsu (dam, African Tsu), stepped up to breeding duties in 2007.
 We imported a pair from South Africa in 2002.
 Zula and African Tsu have proven to be just what we needed in our breeding program.
 Puppies are usually $700-800, but occasionally are priced for less.
 We ship Delta Dash and try to select a puppy that suits you.
 We are always happy to have the puppies picked up at the farm.
 We have bred Rhodesian Ridgebacks for more than 36 years.
 The first two of the four stud dogs that we have used through the years have been sired by imported stock or by sons of imported stock.
 Add in our recent imported blood from South Africa and Zimbabwe, plus a female from yet another imported line, and you have a very good genetic mix.
 Our goal has always been to produce good family dogs who could earn their keep by working if needed.
 Some of our stock has gone on to be working farm dogs and hunting dogs, a few have gone to the show ring, many have completed obedience and service dog programs, but most have ended up being family friends and protectors who were loved and cherished by their owners.
 We regretfully announce the deaths of Zula and African Tsu, our imported pair.
 We are continuing the bloodlines through their sons and daughters.

-Because of the down-turn in the economy, we have decided to reduce our puppies to $500 until the national situation changes.
-(Ella Tsu, sired by an imported male, who because of the exception size and quality of her pups and her close ties to imported blood on both sides of her pedigree, price will remain at $800.)
+Because of the down-turn in the economy, we have decided to reduce Marty's puppies to $500 until the national situation changes.
+Ella Tsu, sired by an imported male, who because of the exception size and quality of her pups and her close ties to imported blood on both sides of her pedigree, price will remain at $800.
+Her daughter, Masadi, when bred to Justa, will produce pups for $650.
 A non-refundable, but transferable, deposit of $100 will be required at time of notification of the puppies birth.
 Remaining money owed will be paid in cash at time of pick-up.
 Contact us if you wish to purchase a Ridgeback puppy.
-(Marty has been bred to Sunnie.
-Puppies will be due in mid-April.)

 Contact firstname.lastname@example.org or call 256-883-9814 if you are interested in a puppy or would like to be notified when the next litter is expected.